While dealing with RV antifreeze, this question often pops up in my mind, “Is RV antifreeze toxic to plants and grass?”

 - Keep children and pets away from the spill

-- Absorbent pads are helpful is soaking up the spilled solution
+- Absorbent pads help soak up the spilled solution

 Wrapping Up